-buy cheap viagra online australia MR: The fact that it is not an award with specific categories was, I thought, exciting.
+buy viagra india delhi MR: The fact that it is not an award with specific categories was, I thought, exciting.
 I think it is important that TML is a list of projects which has to be discussed purely on the basis of their content.
 I appreciate that the process of selection and evaluation was transparent with three rounds of selections and reduction from more than 200 project submissions to a handful of projects that formed The Merit List.

 For me, the fact that it was a peer-review was quite an exciting start.
 That really added a whole new dimension.
 TML did not try to look at references because we all know the issues that we deal with on day-to-day basis and that made a huge difference.
 The way it was conducted was fantastic: it was very rigorous in its format to even arrive at a short list of projects.